-The Board of Directors of A-Rank Berhad ("A-Rank" or the "Company") is committed to ensuring that the standards of corporate governance pursuant to the Malaysian Code on Corporate Governance ("Code") are practiced throughout the Company and its whollyowned subsidiary, Formosa Shyen Horng Metal Sdn.
-Bhd. (collectively the "Group") to achieve its objectives to protect and enhance shareholders' value, safeguard the Group's assets and improve the performances of the Group.
+The Board of Directors of A-Rank Berhad ("the Board") is committed to ensuring that the standards of corporate governance pursuant to the Malaysian Code on Corporate Governance ("Code") are practiced throughout the Company and its subsidiaries, (collectively the "Group") to achieve its objectives to protect and enhance shareholders' value, safeguard the Group's assets and improve the performances of the Group.
 Hence, the Board will continue to evaluate the Group's corporate governance procedures, in so far as they are relevant to the Group, bearing in mind the nature of the Group's businesses and the size of its business operations.